5 shot at Philadelphia party; toddler, girl critically hurt

-PHILADELPHIA (AP) - A shooting outside a Philadelphia home where a family party was being held left five people wounded, authorities said, including a toddler and a teenage girl who were seriously injured.
+PHILADELPHIA (AP) - A shooting outside a Philadelphia home where a family party was being held left five people wounded, authorities said, including a toddler and a teenage girl who were critically injured.

 The shooting occurred shortly before 10 p.m.
 Monday, when a gunman opened fire on a crowd of people who had gathered at the home to mark the birthday of a relative who had recently died, authorities said.